mandelsoft/logging/README.md

 # Logging for Go with context-specific Log Level Settings

-This package provides a simple wrapper around the [logr](https://ggithub.com/go-logr/logr) logging system supporting a rule based approach to enable log levels for dedicated message contexts specified at the logging location.
+This package provides a wrapper around the [logr](https://ggithub.com/go-logr/logr) logging system supporting a rule based approach to enable log levels for dedicated message contexts specified at the logging location.